Proof By Induction (and other Algebra Proofs) - How to Revise

 There are a few standard Proof by Induction questions (see LC 2014 or LC 2020).

-Then you have the "divisible" proofs, which follow the same process.
+Then you have the "divisiblity" proofs, which follow the same process.

 You can then have Proof by Induction linked to other topics on your course, like De Moivre's Theorem (shown above), or the Geometric Series formula (see LC 2012).

-The Bad News #1: Proof by Induction is due to come up in 2023
+The Bad News #1: Algebra proofs tend to come up most years...

 The Bad News #2: It's worth a LOT of marks...